DrDaveD/client-tools/client-tools.md

 ## Introduction
-In the X.509 based WLCG infrastructure, users were able to install a Grid User Certificate (valid for one year) and generate proxies on demand using a tool called ``voms-proxy-init`` that authenticated the user, checked authorisations against VOMs and produced an X.509 proxy with authorisation extensions.
-In the OAuth based WLCG Infrastructure there is no direct equivalent for such a flow.
-Users may have Access Tokens (granting them access to OAuth protected WLCG Resources) but they are only valid for 20 minutes.
-Clients can store Refresh
+In the X.509 based WLCG infrastructure, users were able to install a Grid User Certificate (valid for one year) and generate proxies on demand using a tool called ``voms-proxy-init`` that authenticated the user, checked authorisations against VOMS and produced an X.509 proxy with authorisation extensions.
+In the new OAuth based WLCG Infrastructure there is no direct equivalent for such a flow.
+Access Tokens (which grant access to OAuth protected WLCG Resources) may be held directly by Users, but are only valid for 20 minutes.
+Clients (typically secure services) can store Refresh
-Tokens on behalf of users and use them to request additional Access Tokens when required.
-As such, there must be a client interacting with the Users to provision Access
+Tokens on behalf of Users and use them to request additional Access Tokens when required.
+Consequently, there must be a Client interacting with the Users to provision Access
 Tokens on demand.
-A further is providing Users with initial Access Tokens required for many flows; unless Users are stored in an LDAP known by the Authorization Server a round trip to a browser is required to authenticate the User.
+A further challenge is providing Users with initial Access Tokens required for many flows; unless Users are stored in an LDAP known by the Authorization Server a round trip to a browser is required to authenticate the User.
 An acceptable balance must be found in terms of User Friendliness in the frequency of these browser flows.
+This document pulls together the WLCG Authorization Working Group's requirements for a command line tool that provisions Users with Access Tokens, and identifies relevant tools.

 ## Glossary/Terminology